jsavargas/calibre-upload-bot/README.md

 ## Calibre Upload Books

-This is a bot to be able to search and send your caliber library books through telegram
+This is a bot to be able to search and send your calibre library books through telegram

 ![](img/telegram.png)
 =================